 If it’s legal and safe, yes.

 I cannot participate in a wedding that does not comply with the governmental guidelines at the time of the wedding (see Governmental Requirements below).
 Since I attend a number of weddings each year, my risk is high.
 I need to be especially careful and strict about distancing, mask wearing, and other precautions.
-I hope you understand that this is also to protect you, your guests and my future couples and their guests too.
+This is also to protect you, your guests and my future couples and their guests as well.
 If you choose to carry on with a non-compliant event, your payments will not be refunded due to voluntary cancelation of services.

 How will wedding photography work during the pandemic?